Best Women's Trail Running Shoes of 2025

 Heel drop

 Most everyday shoes have a heel lift, meaning that the heel is on a higher plane than the forefoot (like a less dramatic version of a high heel shoe).
-The drop from your heel to toe is usually measured in millimeters.
-Heel drop will impact your strike—from mid to forefoot or heel strikes.
+Heel drop refers to the difference in height between the heel and forefoot, measured in millimeters.
+Shoes with a higher drop encourage heel striking, while lower-drop shoes promote a more natural forefoot or midfoot strike.

 Tread or lugs